-Flat-face poppet dry-disconnects are the most commonly used advanced coupler technology because they feature a rugged design, excellent flow characteristics and heightened product control.
+✓ Flat-Face Poppet Dry Disconnects: These couplers are the most commonly used advanced coupler technology because they feature a rugged design, excellent flow characteristics and heightened product control.
 The flat-face poppet ensures minimal product loss at disconnection, while the fully interlocked double-safety connection system prevents opening if the coupler is not mated properly.
-Some models allow closure from both the coupler and adaptor side, which further reduces the risk of retention and spillage of any residual product at disconnection.
+Some models allow closure from both the coupler and adaptor side, which further reduces the risk

+These couplers feature multiple safety interlocks that allow the valve to open and close only through deliberate user action of retention and spillage of any residual product at disconnection.
 Many models have been approved for use by the Association of American Railroads (AAR) and Canadian Registration Number (CRN) regulating authorities.